Lazy RVers Love These Easy RV Bathroom Upgrades

 This could be one of the most fun RV bathroom upgrades.
 A full replacement of your RV bathroom cabinets could be in your ability and budget.
 This can upgrade your bathroom from the typical RV look to one that is more modern or makes the space your own.

-6. Add a backsplash
+6. Add an RV bathroom backsplash

 Some would agree that adding a backsplash in your RV bathroom is probably a luxury.
 After all, that small space is somewhere that you spend very little time.
 If that is the case then you might as well just shut the door and don’t do any of the recommendations found here.